ColdGlassOMilk/react-canvas/README.md

 `draw` is a required callback that passes a `context` and `deltaTime`

-`update` is an optional callback that passes `deltaTime`
+`update` is an optional callback that passes a `context` and `deltaTime`

+`targetFrameRate` will allow you to specify the interval that `update` gets called at (e.g. 60 = 60 times per second).
+This is independent of the `draw` callback, which will always attempt to render at the display refresh rate.

 ## ToDo

-- Handle window resize events
-- Pass events to update method
+- Pass input events to update method